jiawenhao2015/wordninja/README.md

 Usage
 -----
-you may change the test/test.cpp file,modify the dict path and the test string.:
+you may firstly change the test/test.cpp file,modify the dict path and the test string,then:
 ```
 mkdir build
 cd build